didenko/fst/README.md

 The ***cleanup*** function has the code to change back to the original directory and then delete the temporary directory.

 As the _TempCloneChdir_ relies on the `TreeCopy` function, it will attempt to recreate both permissions and timestamps from the source directory.
-Keep im mind, that popular version control systems like _Git_ and _Mercurial_ do not preserve original files' timestamps.
+Keep in mind, that popular version control systems like _Git_ and _Mercurial_ do not preserve original files' timestamps.
 If your tests rely on timestamped files or directories then _TreeCreate_ or it's derivative _TempCreateChdir_ functions are your friends.

 ### <span id="TempCreateChdir" />[TempCreateChdir](https://godoc.org/go.didenko.com/fst#TempCreateChdir)